-- .1 Operational controls, including drills, should be planned, organised and performed in accordance with relevant shipboard requirements so that the recognised risks are minimised.
-The on-board SMS should detail this. - .2 The PSCO(s) must not request any operational controls or impose physical demands which, in the judgement of the master, could jeopardise the safety of the ship, crew, passengers, or cargo. - When requesting an operational control, the PSCO(s) should ensure, as far as possible, no interference with normal shipboard operations, such as loading and unloading of cargo or ballast, which is being carried out under the responsibility of the master, nor should the PSCO(s) require the demonstration of any operational aspect which could unnecessarily delay the ship. - Operational controls should be carried out at a safe speed.
+- .1 Operational controls, including drills, should be planned, organised and performed in accordance with relevant shipboard requirements so that the recognised risks are minimised. - .2 The PSCO(s) must not request any operational controls or impose physical demands which, in the judgement of the master, could jeopardise the safety of the ship, crew, passengers, or cargo.

+- .3 When requesting an operational control, the PSCO(s) should ensure, as far as possible, no interference with normal shipboard operations, such as loading and unloading of cargo or ballast, which is being carried out under the responsibility of the master, nor should the PSCO(s) require the demonstration of any operational aspect which could unnecessarily delay the ship. - .4 Operational controls should be carried out at a safe speed.
 PSCO(s) should not expect to see operational controls including drills conducted in real time.
 Care should be taken to ensure that everybody familiarises themselves with their duties and with the equipment.
 If necessary, operational controls including drills should be stopped if the PSCO(s) considers that the crew are carrying out unsafe practices or if there is a real emergency. - .5 The PSCO(s) should devise the emergency scenario on which a drill will be based in conjunction with the master.
-Experience has shown that the best assessment is achieved when the PSCO(s) devises and controls the scenario, (in collaboration with the master) since there is then an element of uncertainty on the part of the ship's officers as to how a drill will progress and is more realistic to the actual on board situation facing crew members in a critical situation.

-- It is essential that meetings are held between the PSCOs and key members of the ship's personnel before and after the exercise.
-An initial briefing should be used to explain in general terms how the drill will be conducted and should also enable the ship's staff to recognise the PSCOs who are witnessing the drill, it is recommended that all PSCOs witnessing the drill wear high visibility waistcoats to distinguish them from crewmembers. - .7 Effective communication among the PSCO themselves and between the PSCO(s) and the crew is essential to enable the drill to be effectively divided into stages e.g.

-.1 Stage I: Incident

-.2 Stage II: Fire Drill

-.3 Stage III: Abandon Ship Drill.

-.8 Language difficulty between the PSCO(s) and non-English speaking crews can make it difficult to put across the intentions for the conduct of the exercise.
+Experience has shown that the best assessment is achieved when the PSCO(s) devises and controls the scenario, (in collaboration with the master) since there is then an element of uncertainty on the part of the ship's officers as to how a drill will progress and is more realistic to the actual on board situation facing crew members in a critical situation. - .6 It is essential that meetings are held between the PSCOs and key members of the ship's personnel before and after the exercise.
+An initial briefing should be used to explain in general terms how the drill will be conducted and should also enable the ship's staff to recognise the PSCOs who are witnessing the drill, it is recommended that all PSCOs witnessing the drill wear high visibility waistcoats to distinguish them from crewmembers. - .7 Effective communication among the PSCO themselves and between the PSCO(s) and the crew is essential to enable the drill to be effectively divided into stages e.g. - .1 Stage I: Incident - .2 Stage II: Fire Drill - .3 Stage III: Abandon Ship Drill. - .8 Language difficulty between the PSCO(s) and non-English speaking crews can make it difficult to put across the intentions for the conduct of the exercise.

-Note: Care needs to be exercised when an unsatisfactory drill takes place; this is to ensure differentiation between the crew possibly failing to understand the attending PSCO's intention and failure through lack of crew competence.
+Care needs to be exercised when an unsatisfactory drill takes place; this is to ensure differentiation between the crew possibly failing to understand the attending PSCO's intention and failure through lack of crew competence.

-.9 A final de-brief meeting should identify any shortcomings and if appropriate where the drill did not meet the required standard.
+.9 A final de-brief meeting should identify any shortcomings and if appropriate where the drill did not meet the required standard as well as any best practices noted upon completion of a satisfactory operational control.

-3.3 Communication
+2.3 Communication

-- .1 The PSCO(s) may determine if the key crew members are able to communicate with each other, and with passengers as appropriate, in such a way that the safe operation of the ship is not impaired, especially in emergency situations. - .2 Key crew members could be but are not limited to: - .1 Bridge Team including GMDSS operators who must also be able to communicate with the shore and other vessels - .2 Fire Parties - .3 Damage Control Parties - .4 Boat Preparation Parties - .5 Passenger Muster Personnel on passenger ships - .3 The PSCO(s) should verify the working language of the vessel. - .4 The crew members assigned to assist passengers should be able to give the necessary information to the passengers in case of an emergency. - .5 The PSCO(s) may determine, if UHF or VHF hand held radios are being used, that the crew are familiar with the equipment, that they are aware of reception dead zones/areas and what alternative communication methods are available.
+- .1 The PSCO(s) may determine if the key crew members are able to communicate with each other, and with passengers as appropriate, in such a way that the safe operation of the ship is not impaired, especially in emergency situations. - .2 Key crew members could be but are not limited to:

-Telephone: +31 70 456 1508 E-mail: secretariat@parismou.org Internet: www.parismou.org
+.1 Bridge Team including GMDSS operators who must also be able to communicate with the shore and other vessels